FlorianJacta/Work-Home/README.md

 **Question:** How can the customer optimize the spoiler’s shape and position to reduce drag?

-**Solution:** Use SimAI for rapid predictions in a loop driven by an optimization engine (e.g., Optuna or BoTorch).
+**Solution:** Use SimAI for rapid predictions in a loop driven by an optimization engine.

 Recommended Workflow:
 - Generate design variants.